-G0 Please provide the URL of your institution's net price calculator:
+G0 Please provide the URL of your institution's net price calculator: https://concord.studentaidcalculator.com/survey.aspx

-Provide 2018-2019 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2020-2021 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2018-2019 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2018-2019 academic year costs of attendance will be available:
+Check here if your institution's 2020-2021 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2020-2021 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2018-2019 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2020-2021 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

 G1 PRIVATE INSTITUTIONS

 Tuition:

 G1 PUBLIC INSTITUTIONS

 Tuition:

-In-district \$7,876 \$7,876
+In-district

 G1 PUBLIC INSTITUTIONS

-In-state (out-of-district): \$7,876 \$7,876
+In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

-Out-of-state: \$17,320 \$17,320

-G1 NONRESIDENT ALIENS
+~4 Out-of-state: NONRESIDENT ALIENS

+G1

 Tuition:

-G1 REQUIRED FEES: \$150 \$150
+G1 REQUIRED FEES:

+Gi REQUIRED FEES.

 G1 ROOM AND BOARD:

-(on-campus) \$8,988 \$8,988
+٠. (on-campus)

 G1 ROOM ONLY:

-(on-campus) \$4,502 \$4,502
+• (on-campus)

 G1 BOARD ONLY:

-(on-campus meal plan) \$4,486 \$4,486
+(on-campus meal plan)

+•

 G1 Comprehensive tuition and room an d board fee (if your

 college cannot provide separate tuit ion and room and

 board fees):

 G1 Other:

-G2 Minimum Maximum
+Minimous Marriagnas

-G2 Number of credits per term a student can take for the
+G2 G2 Number of credits per term a studer at oon take for the Minimum Maximum

-stated full-time tuition 12 18
+GZ stated full-time tuition it can take for the

+Stated full-tille tultion

 G3 Yes No

-G3 Do tuition and fees vary by year of study (e.g.,
+G3 Do tuition and fees vary by year of s study (e.a

 sophomore, junior, senior)?
-V
+(9-,

+l

+G4 Yes No

-G4 Yes No Do tuition and fees vary by undergraduate instructional program? ✓ G4 % If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
+G4 Do tuition and fees vary by undergra aduate instructional

+program?

+G4

+- %

+C4 If yes, what percentage of full-time u indorgraduates pay

+G 4 more than the tuition and fees report